AccelByte/accelbyte-java-sdk/samples/tic-tac-toe/README.md

     * [Create a Game Namespace](https://docs.accelbyte.io/esg/uam/namespaces.html#tutorials) if you don't have one yet.
 Keep the `Namespace ID`

-    * Two users registered in AB Cloud as player #1 and player #2.
+    * Two users registered in AB Gaming Services as player #1 and player #2.